Can I transfer my 401(k) to an international retirement plan if I move abroad?

 U.S. tax treatment of a qualified 401(k) vs. international funds

-The big difference between Stateside 401(k)s and international funds is the U.S. tax treatment.
 The U.S. offers special tax treatment on what they classify as “qualified” retirement plans.
 The “qualified” means it meets certain requirements in the Internal Revenue Code Section 401(a).
 A few examples you may be familiar with are:

 - 401(k) plans